urql-graphql/urql/docs/basics.md

 });
 ```

-You can often achieve this with `process.browser` in most settings if
+You can often achieve this with `process.browser` in most environments if
 you're using a single universal file to create a client on the server
 and on the client.